leegal1992/learningsteps-terraform/README.md

 ![Token version set to v2](./screenshots/29-token-version-v2-set.png)

-*Forcing v2.0-format access tokens, once the Content-Type header was explicitly specified.*

-The reply URL PATCH additionally failed even with the header fix, due to a payload-parsing issue specific to `az ad app update`'s inline JSON handling on Windows; writing the JSON body to a file and referencing it with `@filename` resolved it:
+Setting the header explicitly fixed most of it, but the redirect URL update still failed even after that, this time because of how az ad app update handles inline JSON on Windows.
+Writing the JSON to a file first and passing that in instead solved it.

 ```powershell
 $redirectBody | Out-File -FilePath redirect.json -Encoding utf8 -NoNewline